blockchain-Bobby/Plenteum-Iroha/README.md

 This is a proof of concept for applications to be built using Hyperledger Iroha as permissioned ledger and Plenteum for public validation & record keeping of transactions.

-this code is not inteded to be used or distributed for any production purposes until ready.
+This code is not intended to be used or distributed for any production purposes until ready.

+Private keys are not stored in a secure manner making it easier for development and should be removed from your production code.

+The API for the project will be done using Python 3's Flask framework, allowing easily customizable REST end points.

+Intergration with Plenteum is done via REST API calls to Plenteum App Services.

 # What is Hyperledger Iroha?